-- Brand Awareness: Quantitave brand awareness; direct traffic and social engagement and qualitative; social listening and awareness surveys
+- Brand Awareness: Quantitative brand awareness; direct traffic and social engagement and qualitative; social listening and awareness surveys.

 - Clicks: Number of clicks on the content the influencer shares about your brand.

-- Follow Count: Track the increase and decrease of your number of social media follows over time to see whether the influencer is help or hindering you.
+- Follow Count: Track the increase and decrease of your number of social media followers over time to see whether the influencer is helping or hindering you.

 1) Celebrity Influencer: Nespresso and George Clooney